badwolfunit/DnD_Chaotic_6_Universe_Homebrew_Champaign/README.md

 use eldritch horror and sci fi themes when suitable use the sanity additional ability score

-do not expect this to be balanced in thr slightest
+do not expect this to be balanced in the slightest